What, exactly, were women liberated from?

 - Transhumanism and depopulation.

-This conversation with Rachel was absolutely outstanding.
+This conversation with Rachel was outstanding.